 If you want to remove an active egress point that is paired with a stand-by egress point, you must swap the egress points or remove the stand-by egress point.

-The list of data center groups appears.
+The list of data center groups displays in a card view.

-- Click the target data center group.
+- In the card of the target data center group, click Details.

 - If you are removing an egress point from a network fault domain configuration, on the network topology diagram, select the network fault domain of the target egress point.